Understanding IVDD in Dogs

 • Partial or complete paralysis

-Long-term management often includes:
+Long-term management includes:

-• Weight management to reduce strain on the spine
+• Weight management to reduce spinal strain

 • Modified exercise routines